 You must complete 2 hours of the 6 hours of professional behind the wheel training required by the DMV.
 Your instructor will sign the second page of your Provisional Permit after you complete your first behind the wheel lesson.

 What are the skills I'll learn in my Behind the Wheel lessons?

 Our curriculum-based training will teach you master key skills with a goal to be a safe and defensive driver.
 Student will receive a written evaluation of skills learned and items to review and practice at the end of each lesson.
 The evaluations are an excellent source of information for parents when supervising their child's driving.

 How are the lessons scheduled?

-For the 6 Hour Behind the Wheel lesson package, you will have your first lesson just after you are issued your Provisional Permit to validate your Permit.
-We recommend that you complete 15-20 hours of parent-supervised driving to practice the skills taught in the first lesson before scheduling your second lesson.
+For the 6 Hour Behind the Wheel lesson package, plan to have your first lesson just after you are issued your Provisional Permit to validate your Permit.
+We recommend that you complete at least 25 hours of parent-supervised driving to practice the skills taught in the first lesson before scheduling your second lesson.
 This typically takes 8-12 weeks.
-Your third lesson is conducted the week of your DMV drive test and will include test preparation at your selected DMV location.
+Your third lesson is conducted a week or two ahead of your scheduled DMV drive test and will include test preparation.

 I prefer not to follow your schedule.
 How do I book my Behind the Wheel lessons right away?